Cancer treatment: Research

 Clinical trials, also called research studies, test new treatments in people with cancer.
-The goal of this research is to find better ways to treat cancer and help cancer patients.
-Clinical trials test many types of treatment such as new drugs, new approaches to surgery or radiation therapy, new combinations of treatments, or new methods such as gene therapy.
+The goal of this research is to find ways to treat cancer and help cancer patients.
+Clinical trials test many types of treatment such as new drugs, approaches to surgery or radiation therapy, new combinations of treatments, or new methods such as gene therapy.

 A clinical trial is one of the final stages of a long and careful cancer research process.
 The search for new treatments begins in the laboratory, where scientists first develop and test new ideas.
 If an approach seems promising, the next step may be testing a treatment in animals to see how it affects cancer in a living being and whether it has harmful effects.
-Of course, treatments that work well in the lab or in animals do not always work well in people.
+Treatments that work well in the lab or in animals do not always work well in people.
 Studies are done with cancer patients to find out whether promising treatments are safe and effective.

 Patients who take part may be helped personally by the treatment they receive.
 They get up-to-date care from cancer experts, and they receive either a new treatment being tested or the best available standard treatment for their cancer.
 At the same time, new treatments also may have unknown risks, but if a new treatment proves effective or more effective than standard treatment, study patients who receive it may be among the first to benefit.
 There is no guarantee that a new treatment being tested or a standard treatment will produce good results.
 In children with cancer, a survey of trials found that those enrolled in trials were on average not more likely to do better or worse than those on standard treatment; this confirms that success or failure of an experimental treatment cannot be predicted.

 Major research organisations around the world have made early-onset cancer a high priority, in response to demand for early detection and focused preventative measures, especially after a rise in cancers identified in younger adults seen in the early 21st century.
+In addition to investigating novel treatments, ongoing research also focuses on adjunct and supportive therapies aimed at reducing treatment toxicity and improving the quality of life for patients undergoing conventional care.